Josemrj/todoapp-api/README.md

-# Todo Web - RESTful CRUD API
+# Todo App - RESTful CRUD API

 This repository is dedicated to the development of a complete application using the following technologies: